gnimmelf/gul-info/README.md

 - JWT Algorith: `RS256`

-Create an Auth0 **Action** "SurrealDbPostLogin"
+Create an Auth0 **Action** "SurrealDbPostLogin".

 NOTE!!
-For som reason the example doesn't work.
-The action will not trigger on guard:
+For som reason the **Action** example doesn't work.
+The action will not trigger with this guard:

 ```js
 if (event.authorization) { /*...*/ }
 ```

+For now delete the above mentioned guard. -Will propbably cause problems later...

 ---